thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 Finally, we call `.show(...)` on each renderer to initialize them with the right configuration.

-Renderer 0 is intended for UI widgets, so we initialize it with a camera configuration, and we set `interactive=False` since we intend to show other renderers.
+Even though renderer 0 is mainly used as a UI area (sliders and other widgets), we still call `show()` on it to initialize its viewport and apply a camera configuration; every renderer needs to have a camera to render its widgets.
 Renderers 1 and 2 are intended for 3D content, so we initialize them with axes.
-We set the last renderer to be interactive.
-Vedo will not run any commands after an interactive renderer is shown.
+In Vedo, an important detail is that `show(interactive=True)` starts the interactive event loop and blocks any further execution.
+This means that the script effectively “stops here” and waits for user input, and you typically do not run additional setup code after that call.

+For this reason, we call `show(interactive=False)` on renderers 0 and 1 while we are still constructing the full scene.
+These calls set up the renderers without entering the blocking interaction loop.
+Finally, we call `show(interactive=True)` once at the end (i.e., on renderer 2), which starts the event loop and makes the whole window responsive to user interaction, including widgets placed in renderers 0.

-At this stage, running the plot should open a window with three regions and no widgets as shown below.
+At this stage, running the plot should open a window with three regions and no widgets, as shown below.
+To run the plot, you can use the command `uv run plot interactive_tutorial /path/to/experiment/logs/dir`

 ![Empty interactive plot](assets/empty.png)